 • Click the Formulary/Drug List link to see the list of covered drugs.
-This link also explains the list restrictions, limits, or quotas, how your provider can request a pre-approval or exception request, and your plan's When you have a question, call Health Plan Services at 303-602-2100 or toll-free at 1-800-700-8140.
+This link also explains the formulary restrictions, limits or quotas, how your provider can request a pre-approval or exception request, and

-- process for generic substitution, therapeutic interchange, and step therapies.
-All together these topics are known as the Pharmaceutical Management Procedures. - Access the Pre-Approval Form/Exception Request Form to start a pre-approval.
+- your plan's process for generic substitution, therapeutic interchange, and step therapies.
+All together these topics are known as the Pharmaceutical Management Procedures. - Access the Pre-Approval Form (PAR)/Exception Request Form to start a pre-approval.
 This is also called an exception request. - Click the link to the Member Portal.
-Register with your member ID to log in to: - Search the list to see when your drug is covered. - o Locate a pharmacy close to you. - o Search for drug-drug interactions and common drug side effects.
+Register with your member ID to log in to: - o Search the formulary to see when your drug is covered. - o Locate a pharmacy close to you - o Search for drug-drug interactions and common drug side effects.